Exning.Net is a website developed by residents of Exning Village

 Whilst every attempt is made to ensure accuracy of the information on this site, LAPOLLO Systems cannot be held responsible for any loss of time or money due to use of the information.
 This also true of sites with links from Exning.Net.

-How Exning Remembered World War One in 2014
+How Exning Remembered World War One

 In 2014 the whole country commemorated the start of WWI